aszmuda/ai-accelerator/documentation/installation.md

 - Functional storage provisioner available with a default StorageClass.

-> [!Note]
-> If using GPUs (not required): This repo is designed and tested to work with AWS for provisioning additional GPU nodes.
->
-> Can still act as an example to deploy GPU resources in any cloud environment or a self-hosted cluster with some minor modifications.

-> [!Tip]
-> Red Hat employees can request a demo cluster using [demo.redhat.com](https://demo.redhat.com) to provision OpenShift AI.
-For more information see the [Red Hat Demo Environment](redhat_demo_environment.md) documentation.

 ### Client Tooling

 The following are required for the bootstrap scripts.
 If unavailable the scripts will attempt to download required tools and store them at `.\tmp`:

-- [oc](https://docs.redhat.com/en/documentation/openshift_container_platform/latest/html-single/cli_tools/index#cli-getting-started) - OpenShift command-line interface (CLI).
+- [oc](https://docs.redhat.com/en/documentation/openshift_container_platform/latest/html-single/cli_tools/index#cli-getting-started) — OpenShift command-line interface (CLI).

-- [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) - Kubernetes native configuration and transformation tool.
+- [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) — Kubernetes native configuration and transformation tool.

-- [kubeseal](https://github.com/bitnami-labs/sealed-secrets#overview) - Encryption tool used for creating the SealedSecret resource.
+- [age](https://github.com/FiloSottile/age/releases) — Encryption tool used for creating public/private key pairs for SOPS encryption.

-- [openshift-install](https://github.com/openshift/installer/releases) (optional) - Tool used for monitoring the [cluster installation progress](https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html-single/installing_on_any_platform/index#installation-installing-bare-metal_installing-platform-agnostic).
+- [sops](https://github.com/getsops/sops/releases) — Tool for encrypting sensitive data so it can be stored in Git.

-- [yq](https://github.com/mikefarah/yq?tab=readme-ov-file#install) - a lightweight and portable command-line YAML, JSON and XML processor.
+- [yq](https://github.com/mikefarah/yq?tab=readme-ov-file#install) — Command-line YAML, JSON and XML processor.
 Used by installation scripts when working with configuration files.
-WARNING!!
-The yq python implementation does not work.
-Ensure to use the implementation from this mentioned GitHub repository.

 ### Access to an OpenShift Cluster